reorx/obsidian-people-link/README.md

 - Create person if not exists

 	Create a person when press enter if one doesn't already exist.
-If you press Shift + Enter while this option is enabled, new person won't be created.

 - New person location